gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Modifying a child copy spec during task execution

-We [improved](#incremental-build-improvements) change tracking in copy and archive tasks.
-When changing a copy spec during execution time these changes cannot be tracked since change tracking happens before starting to execute the task.
-As a consequence we deprecated this possibility.
+As a consequence of [improved](#incremental-build-improvements) change tracking in copy and archive tasks, we have deprecated the ability to modify a copy spec during the execution phase.
+These changes are not tracked since Gradle determines the inputs and outputs of a task before executing it.

-For example, the following would create a deprecation warning:
+For example, the following will now create a deprecation warning:

-    task copy(type: Copy) {
+    task myCopy(type: Copy) {
         from ("some-dir")
         into ("build/output")

         doFirst {
+            // DEPRECATED
             from ("some-other-dir") {
                 exclude "excluded-file"
             }
         }
     }

-The simple solution is to move the configuration into the configuration phase:
+The simple solution is to move the `from` into the configuration phase:

-    task copy(type: Copy) {
+    task myCopy(type: Copy) {
         from ("some-dir")
         into ("build/output")
         from ("some-other-dir") {